Implantable Cardioverter Defibrillator (ICD)

 How does an ICD work?

-It monitors heart rhythm and delivers shocks or pacing to restore normal heartbeat.
+It detects abnormal heart rhythms and delivers electric shocks or pacing to restore normal heartbeat.

-People with certain heart conditions, such as ventricular tachycardia or fibrillation.
+Typically, individuals with life-threatening arrhythmias, such as ventricular tachycardia or fibrillation.

 What are the benefits of an ICD?

-Reduces risk of sudden cardiac death and improves survival.
+Reduces risk of sudden cardiac death and improves survival rates.

 If you have any feedback, please get in touch.